-These tips will safely improve your chances of getting a good night's sleep:
+These tips will safely improve your chances of getting a good night's sleep.

-Cut out, or limit, drinks like soda, coffee, and tea.
+Cut out or limit drinks like soda, coffee, and tea.
 These drinks have caffeine and will make it harder for you to sleep.

 Avoid drinking a lot of fluids or eating a big meal within a few hours of going to bed.
-Some women find it helps to eat a big breakfast and lunch, then have a smaller dinner.
+Some women find it helpful to eat a big breakfast and lunch, then have a smaller dinner.